sgall17a/encodermenu/README.md

 3. wizard

 #### get_integer
-This allows to set a number by twiddling the shaft of the encoder.
-The number is entered by click and is stored in a global dictionary called data.
-The key is set by the field parameter.
+This allows us to set a number by twiddling the shaft of the encoder.
+The number is entered by clicking the switch.
+The result is stored in a global dictionary called data.
+The key is set by a field parameter.

 ``` python
 sethours   = get_integer(field = 'hour', low_v=1,high_v=24,increment=1,caption='Hours',field='hour')